fabiojose/gson-serde/README.md

 final GsonSerde<JsonObject> gsonSerde = new GsonSerde<>(JsonObject.class);
 ```

+> Why I need to pass a class in the GsonSerde's constructor?
+>> This is necessary becouse Gson uses the class to parse the things.

-In the example above we are using the generic JsonObject of Gson library, but cound be any POJO.
+> In the example above we are using the generic JsonObject from Gson library, but could be any POJO.

 Then, use it in `Consumed.with()` or `Prodused.with()`